MLee010/MinkyungLee/_portfolio/portfolio-3.md

 - Lee & Clariana (in revision). *Implementing sociograms in online learning: examining their influence on Community of Inquiry elements.* **Learning Environments Research** — Slides: [AERA 2024](https://mlee010.github.io/MinkyungLee/files/AERA24Sociogram.pdf)
 - CoI perceptions: [AECT 2021](https://mlee010.github.io/MinkyungLee/files/21Perception.pdf)

-### Summary of Studies
-**Beyond posting frequency: how network metrics and textual readability relate to engagement in online discussion**
-*Interactive Learning Environments (2025)*
-- **Goal:** Examine whether students’ network positions and the readability of their posts relate to subsequent engagement (replies/attention).
-- **Approach:** Computed common SNA metrics (e.g., indegree, betweenness, eigenvector) and basic readability indices (e.g., Flesch, FKGL) from course discussion data.
-- **Main finding:** Network position was consistently associated with engagement; readability showed smaller but meaningful associations in certain contexts.
-- **Takeaway:** Simple structural and text features can offer instructors a practical view of where participation concentrates and how message clarity might matter.

-**Applying a community detection algorithm to examine group formation in online discussions**
-*International Journal of Educational Technology in Higher Education (2024)*
-- **Goal:** Identify natural subgroups in course discussions and describe how those subgroups communicate.
-- **Approach:** Used the Louvain method to detect communities; compared within-group cohesion and between-group interaction using standard network measures.
-- **Main finding:** Detected groups showed coherent internal communication patterns; subgroup structure aligned with how students actually interacted over time.
-- **Takeaway:** Community detection provides a readable map of collaboration that can inform group support, moderation, or activity design.
----

 ### Overall contribution of this line
 - Uses established SNA tools (and, in one study, readability indices) to look at online discussion from a slightly different angle.